Breathfang/BreathfangGeoNodes/docs/index.rst

 Current GeoNode Version:
 |version|

-Welcome to the manual for Breathfang's Geometry Nodes Toolset Pack, the free and open source of Blender Geometry Node Pack.
+Welcome to the manual for Breathfang\'s Geometry Nodes Toolset Pack, the free and open source of Blender Geometry Node Pack.

 The nodepack can be downloaded via: